Salaried Employees and Overtime Pay

 About Kehoe Law Firm, P.C.

-Kehoe Law Firm, P.C is a nationally recognized, plaintiff-side class action firm dedicated to protecting investors and consumers from fraud and misconduct.
-Our attorneys have served as Lead or Co-Lead Counsel in major securities cases, recovering over $10 billion for institutional and individual investors.
-We litigate securities fraud, fiduciary breaches, unfair mergers and acquisitions, and antitrust violations, while also representing whistleblowers and advocating for victims of data breaches, consumer fraud, vehicle and product defects, employment law violations, retirement plan mismanagement, and other corporate and business misconduct.
+Our firm litigates securities fraud, fiduciary breaches, unfair mergers and acquisitions, and antitrust violations, while also representing whistleblowers and advocating for victims of data breaches, consumer fraud, vehicle and product defects, employment law violations, retirement plan mismanagement, and other corporate and business misconduct.
 With a results-driven approach, we pursue justice and substantial recoveries for those we represent.

-Our class action legal services are on a contingency-fee basis, meaning clients are not responsible for any fees or litigation expenses.
+Kehoe Law Firm’s class action legal services are provided on a contingency-fee basis, meaning clients are not responsible for any fees or litigation expenses.